harunkorkmaz/18_problem_visual_basic/README.md

-# 18 problem visual basic
+# 18 problems with visual basic

 the_multiplication_tabletable()
 find_days_yourlife()